Oluwasetemi/react-note/pages/component.md

   <img src="/images/house.jpg" alt="My Image"  />
 </div>
 <div>
-<p v-click>A house is made up of reusable elements: <u class="text-teal-400">doors</u>, <u class="text-teal-400">windows</u>, <u class="text-teal-400">rooms</u>, <u class="text-teal-400">furniture</u>, <u class="text-teal-400">lights</u>, and more.
+<p v-click>A house is made up of reusable elements: <span class="text-teal-400">doors</span>, <span class="text-teal-400">windows</span>, <span class="text-teal-400">rooms</span>, <span class="text-teal-400">furniture</span>, <span class="text-teal-400">lights</span>, and more.
 You can change one element (like the lights) without affecting others.
 These are the components of a house.
 Similarly, React components allow you to divide your UI into logical, reusable parts.</p>

-<p v-click>To build the house, you break it down into smaller, manageable parts, just as <u class="text-teal-400">React breaks a user interface into components</u>.
+<p v-click>To build the house, you break it down into smaller, manageable parts, just as <span class="text-teal-400">React breaks a user interface into components</span>.
 Each part has a specific role, and all these parts work together to form a functional, maintainable whole. </p>

 </div>